breakfastquay/rubberband/COMPILING.md

 Built-in    -Dfft=builtin   -DUSE_BUILTIN_FFT  Default except on macOS/iOS.

-Accelerate  -Dfft=vdsp      -DHAVE_VDSP        Default on macOS/iOS.
+vDSP        -Dfft=vdsp      -DHAVE_VDSP        Default on macOS/iOS (in
+                                               the Accelerate framework).
                                                Best option on these platforms.

 FFTW3       -Dfft=fftw      -DHAVE_FFTW3       A bit faster than built-in,
-                                               a bit slower than Accelerate.
+                                               a bit slower than vDSP.
                                                GPL licence.

 SLEEF       -Dfft=sleef     -DHAVE_SLEEF       Usually very fast.
 Not as widely